Catpoison2019/gitskills/readme.txt

 <<<<<<< HEAD
-Creating a new branch is quick and simple new
+Creating a new branch is quick and simple test

 =======
 Creating a new branch is quick and simple